 Easy Chicken Marsala Recipe

 It’s easier than you think to re-create this classic Italian-American Chicken Marsala.
-It’s such a special dish for Valentine’s Day or a date night in, but it’s also a dish the whole family loves.
+It’s such a special dish for Valentine’s Day or a date night in, but it’s also a dish my children love.

 This chicken marsala is great served up with some Creamy Mashed Potatoes or even pasta with a side of Roasted Asparagus or Caesar Salad.
 Serve this to your dinner guests and they will always be impressed.
 P.S.
 This recipe is easy to scale and can easily be doubled or tripled for a crowd.
 Watch the video tutorial below and you will be a pro in no time.